 - Financial statement for latest year-end

 - Budget for current year and year-to-date statement

 - Balance sheet for latest year-end

 - Estimate/quote and detailed description of work to be done

 - Proof of charitable status

-Application forms are available at www.united-church.ca/forms.
+Application forms are available on the Forms webpage.
 Regional council-approved applications are reviewed monthly.

 Manse Modernization Grants